APIBrickwork/AWSLambda-gRPC-API/README.md

 The java (+maven) client implementation for Assignment 2 - Task 2.3 & 2.5

 ## chefmateserver
-The java (+maven) server implementation for Assignment 2 - Task 2.3 & 2.5
+The java (+maven) server implementation for Assignment 2 - Task 2.3 & 2.5.

+See the architectural documentation [here](https://github.com/tfreundo/LabCourse-group4-SS2016/wiki/ChefMateServer-Architecture)

 ## webshopclient
 The java (+maven) client implementation for Assignment 2 - Task 2.1 & 2.2.